nandabritto/Covid-19_vaccines/README.md

 *	A clear layout is in place to ensure users can immediately find all the information.
 *	The navbar is sticky to facilitate user to navigate through pages easily.
 The content is laid out in a way that makes it easy to read and the sections are clearly distinguished.
-*	The Index page displays the most information regarding how vaccines work on the human immune system and how they are developed.
+*	The Index page displays most of the information regarding how vaccines work on the human immune system and how they are developed.
 It's broken down into small paragraphs making the content easy to read for the user.
 *	The Types page effectively explain the mainly 3 different vaccines mechanism of action.
 *	The Efficacy page shows the efficiency of main world used Covid-19 vaccines.
 *	In the Footer, users can easily find share buttons to social media and email.